A Message from the Lady of the Sea

 I have known Sulma my whole life.
 We were classmates and then dated for eight years.
 After graduation, I went to look for a job that would allow me to marry her.
 Unfortunately, I was not very successful at finding one, even though I had attained excellent grades in school.
 It was probably around that time when Al-Wazany was appointed mayor.
 The first thing he did was order the construction of a mosque that would carry his name.
 During the time he was in charge, some public baths and a soccer field were built.
 The roads, however, remained in poor conditions.

 All his friends and family members secured positions of authority.
 Corruption and nepotism ran wild.
-Most of the people that ended up being chosen for qualified positions didn’t even have to bother to take ...Read more
+Most of the people that ended up being chosen for qualified positions didn’t even have to bother ...Read more